k21971/EvilHack/doc/evilhack-changelog.md

 - Tortle ability to hide in its shell
 - Handle more cases when tortle is hiding in its shell
 - Small tweak to thievery skill
+- Fix: player monster Infidel cursed weapons were welding to their hands